Download and apply now to set up your mobile-only current account in only three minutes.

 Of course, you can make Starling Bank your main bank account by using the in app Current Account Switch Service.
 With the service you can choose your switch date, so long as you allow at least seven working days and make sure that the date doesn’t land on a Saturday, Sunday or Bank Holiday.

 Starling began with the belief that we would do one thing well — that’s why we created a fully functioning current account that can be managed from one place: your mobile phone.

 Do all the things you normally expect from online banking such as standing orders, direct debits and Faster Payments, plus experience high-tech security features and smart money management tools.
 It’s banking that keeps up with your lifestyle.

-For iOS users, it’s an option to partially switch some of your regular payments (although it’s not covered by the Guarantee).
-We’re currently working on the partial switch service for our Android users.
+For iOS and Android users, it’s an option to partially switch some of your regular payments (although it’s not covered by the Guarantee).

 The app is available on both iOS and Android!